cronolio/Zabbix-Templates/README.md

 this template for [dockbix-agent-xxl](https://github.com/monitoringartist/dockbix-agent-xxl) to automatically create discovered docker containers in zabbix

 All what you need it is:
-1. place parse-hostname.sh into zabbix's externalscript directory and add via web interface with the same name
+1. place parse-hostname.sh into zabbix's externalscript directory and make it executable
 2. import templates
 3. add docker_host_template.xml template to host with docker containers